Dartmouth is a Town in the county of Devon.

 There are great places to visit near Dartmouth including some great cities, historic buildings, villages, canals, rivers and streams, beaches, geological features, sssis, hiking areas, nature reserves, towns, parks, airports, castles and ruins.

-The area around Dartmouth boasts some of the best canals including Exeter Canal, and Grand Western Canal at Tiverton.
+The area around Dartmouth features a number of interesting canals including Exeter Canal, and Grand Western Canal at Tiverton.

-Don't miss Exeter Airport's airports if visiting the area around Dartmouth.
+Don't miss Valley of Rocks's geological features if visiting the area around Dartmouth.

-Berry Pomeroy Castle is a great place to visit close to Dartmouth if you like ruins.
+Dartmoor is a great place to visit close to Dartmouth if you like sssis.

 Dartmouth History